Mkarandi/Supervised-ML-Credit-Risk-Classification/report_template.md

 * Both models performed really well but model 2 out perfroms model 1 in precision and accuracy as shown above.
 The number of false negatives (Recall) is lower in model 2
 * Lenders will view False Positives as more costly as they will end up approving a high risk loan that may be defaulted.
 Therefore a model which provides a lower number of False Negatives will be preferred.
 Model 2 with the oversampled data provides more accurate predictions than the imbalanced model and would be the recommended model.

-If you do not recommend any of the models, please justify your reasoning.